 Dennis Helsel (PhD in Environmental Science and Engineering, Virginia Tech) has over 32 years experience in applying statistical methods to environmental sciences.
 He has authored articles in numerous journals

 , including papers on handling nondetect data such as “More Than Obvious” (ES&T 2005) and "Much Ado About Next to Nothing" (Ann.
 Occ.
 Hygiene, 2010).
 Dr. Helsel has authored Statistics for Censored Environmental Data using Minitab and R (Wiley, 2012), the textbook for this course, as well as Statistical Methods in Water Resources (USGS, 2002).
-Dr. Helsel is a 2003 recipient of the Distinguished Service Award from the American Statistical Association's section on Statistics and the Environment.Sign up for our newsletter
+Dr. Helsel is the 2018 recipient of the Lifetime Acheivement Award from the California Groundwater Resources Association, and a 2003 recipient of the Distinguished Service Award from the American Statistical Association's section on Statistics and the Environment.Sign up for our newsletter

 or follow us on Twitter (@PracticalStats) to receive a notice of upcoming offerings.